joshieDo/reth-testing/README.md

 # Testing utilities

 ### `reth-tester`
-Reth node that uses ExEx & Etherscan to fill the in-memory chain and stopping.
+Reth node that uses ExEx & Etherscan to fill the in-memory chain and stop.

 ### `cryo_test.sh`
 Runs cryo commands on two nodes to check correctness and compare timings.